 - Music Marathon – a full day of performances of works by women

-- Student Composers Workshop
+- Emerging Composers Workshop

 The Festival takes place in early spring and is attended by academic scholars, students, composers, performers, and the general public.